 Hey everyone, I’m David Tran—no relation to this David Tran, although I have gone through many bottles of Sriracha.

 After graduating from Head-Royce, I went on to study Computer Science at Stanford University.
 By complete serendipity, or kismet, my good friend and later CS 140 partner Nikil convinced me to go to Startup School, which was being held on campus in Kresge Auditorium by YCombinator and the Business Association of Stanford Entrepreneurial Students (BASES) during spring break of my sophomore year.
 I had never heard of YCombinator and hadn’t interacted much with BASES, but I really enjoyed Startup School and walked away super, super inspired.
-Little did I know that shortly after joining BASES, I would meet my awesome co-founder Ricky Yean, spend most of last two years at Stanford focused on building things outside of classes, and go on to take a leave from the CS coterm program to found a company that got accepted into YCombinator’s summer 2010 cohort.
+Little did I know that shortly after joining BASES, I would meet my awesome co-founder and BASES President Ricky Yean, spend most of last two years at Stanford focused on building things outside of classes, and go on to take a leave from the CS coterm program to found a company that got accepted into YCombinator’s summer 2010 cohort.

 That company eventually became Crowdbooster, a social media analytics company which was used by Jetblue, Nike, Redbull and thousands of companies around the world.
 I’ll be writing more about that journey later.
 Ricky and I would go on to build Upbeat to enable startups, small businesses, and projects to tell their stories through PR.
 If you’re looking for help with PR, I suggest you read this great post by my co-founder.